Request a Consultation

 5. Secoda

 This data tool brings all your company’s information into one place.
 It helps teams find and understand their data easily.
 The tool shows how data moves through your systems and connects different pieces of information.
-Teams can search for data like they search on Google.
+Teams can search for data as they search on Google.
 This makes it simple for everyone to find what they need without asking IT teams for help.

 Key Features: